sarkartimur/Gulp-build/readme.md

 ## Installation

-Run the this command in your terminal to install all dependencies.
+Run this command in your terminal to install all dependencies.

 On mac: